phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Is `Node.accessibleOrder` used appropriately to maintain visual and PDOM layout balance?
 - [ ] Make sure accessibility strings aren't being adjusted with ascii specific javascript methods like `toUpperCase()`.
 Remember that one day these strings will be translatable
 - [ ] Make sure for accessibility strings that all end of sentence periods do not have a leading space before it.
 Some screen readers will read these as "dot."
 This can occur often when a clause is conditionally added.
+- [ ] Does this sim use specific keyboard shortcuts that overlap with global shortcuts?
+This includes the use of modifier keys like in https://github.com/phetsims/ratio-and-proportion/issues/287

 ## **PhET-iO**